ar-51/ar-51.github.io/docs/Hardware & Network Requirements/calibration sphere.md

 When covering large areas a bigger sphere can also be used.

 ## Light Bulb
-The sphere should emit **a strong white light** at least 1800 Lumen.
+The sphere should emit **a strong white light** at least 1800 Lumen [bulb example](https://www.amazon.com/Listed-6-Pack-100-Replacement-Daylight/dp/B0C9TYD7Y4?th=1).